-How to travel with your dog in Indian Railways?
+How to travel with your dog on Indian Railways?

-Did you know you can take you dog along with you in first AC compartment?
-For this you’d have to book a first AC coupe/cabin.
+Did you know you can take your dog along with you in the first AC compartment?
+For this, you’d have to book a first AC coupe/cabin.

-Pro Tip: Book the tickets in even number such as 2 or 4.
-Since you are only allowed to take the dog if you have an entire coupe or cabin to yourself.
+Pro Tip: Book the tickets in even numbers such as 2 or 4.
+Since you are only allowed to take the dog if you have an entire coupe in train to yourself.